ginstrom/paladin-novel/manuscript/chapter-21.md

 "My children," the voice said, and it was Gond's throat that formed the words, but the presence behind them was unmistakably divine, ancient, and infinitely compassionate.
 "How long have you wandered in darkness, believing that strength alone could light your way?"

 Silviana gasped, her elven senses immediately recognizing the divine presence.
-Sim fell to his knees, tears streaming down his weathered face.
-Even the hardened knights felt something stir in their hearts—a warmth they'd forgotten existed.
+Her hands flew to her heart as if trying to contain something that threatened to burst free.
+Sim fell to his knees, tears streaming down his weathered face, his weathered hands pressed flat against the floor in reverent prostration.
+The dwarven representatives shifted forward as one, their beards bristling with sudden energy, while several reached instinctively for the holy symbols at their throats.
+Even the hardened knights felt something stir in their hearts—Sir Marcus's scarred hands trembled as he gripped the table's edge, his knuckles white with the effort of remaining upright.
+Former slaves throughout the chamber began to weep openly, their faces transformed by wonder and disbelief that such grace could touch their broken lives.

 "I have not abandoned you," Alanyi continued through Gond's transformed voice.
 "Though my temples lie in ruins, though my priests hide in shadows, though the world has forgotten the sound of joyful laughter and the touch of gentle healing—I remain.
 In every act of mercy, in every moment of compassion, in every choice to heal rather than harm, I am there."